Fields for datasets contain the following properties:

-- Description: The description of the data set, this is only relevant as documentation.
+- Description – This is the description of the dataset, it is only relevant as documentation.

-OQL query: The OQL query which defines the data set.
+- OQL query – This is the OQL query which defines the dataset.

-Java action: The interface of the Java action which returns a data set.
-The columns and data types of the columns need to be specified in the Desktop Modeler.
-Based on this specification the Desktop Modeler will create a template for this action.
+- Java action – This is the interface of the Java action which returns a dataset.
+The columns and data types of the columns need to be specified in Studio Pro.
+Based on this specification, Studio Pro will create a template for this action.

 The following shows an example OQL query that calculates the aggregated total order amount for all orders of a customer for a specific group of customers:

 FROM CRM.Customers As CustomerObj INNER JOIN CustomerObj/CRM.Orders_Customer/CRM.Orders As OrderObj WHERE CustomerObj/CRM.Customer_Group = $ParGroup GROUP BY CustomerObj/Name SELECT CustomerObj/Name As Name, SUM(OrderObj/TotalAmount) As TotalAmount